jscott6/starter-academic2/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am a PhD candidate in Statistics at Imperial College London, supervised by Professor [Axel Gandy](https://wwwf.imperial.ac.uk/~agandy/) and funded by an EPSRC scholarship.
-Prior to the PhD, I received an MRes from UCL, an MSc in Statistics from Imperial and an MA from the University of Cambridge.
+I am a Quantitative Researcher at Citadel.
+Prior to this, I was a PhD candidate in Statistics at Imperial College London, supervised by Professor [Axel Gandy](https://wwwf.imperial.ac.uk/~agandy/).
+My research primarily involved developing methodology for inference in complex networks.
+I have also worked on semi-mechanistic Bayesian models for epidemics, in collaboration with the MRC Centre for Global Infectious Disease Analysis.